Gman-Superfly/AKIRA/README.md

 - Low frequencies: What persists (identity, categories, the slow-changing)
 - High frequencies: What's transient (details, textures, the fast-changing)

-AKIRA decomposes representations spectrally, processes each band differently, and asks: how does information flow between scales?
+AKIRA decomposes representations spectrally, processes each band differently, and asks how information flows between scales when the system is running continuously.

-### 4. Collapse Is Not Destruction
+### 4. Collapse is an event, not the product

 When uncertainty resolves, where does it go?

 Our hypothesis: Collapse converts *distributed* information (synergy, patterns that only exist when sources combine) into *shared* information (redundancy, patterns repeated across components).
-The total information is conserved.
-Its *form* changes.
+The total information is conserved and its *form* changes.

-This is why we call the result "Action Quanta"; they are the irreducible patterns that enable action.
-Not lost information, but *crystallized* information.
+Action Quanta are the crystallized beliefs that enable discrimination and teaching.
+They are how the system can act, and how it can reconstruct behavior from weights when combined with the live context window.
+The system remains focused on maintaining responsive belief under real-time constraints; AQ make that possible.

+For detailed parallels on how AQ emerge from language and physical sensing, see `foundations/parallels/LANGUAGE_ACTION_CONTEXT.md` and `foundations/parallels/RADAR_ARRAY.md`.

 ---